 There are some bar seats where you can watch as the chef prepares your food.
 The ramen I tried have fried veggies and tofu.
 Simple but nice.

 This Japanese teahouse have some traditional desserts that are vegan.
 The vegan dorayaki and sweet red bean rice ball are both pleasant surprises to find.

 Staff speaks some English and the menu is in Japanese.
 If you plan to visit, the two dessert sets on this page are vegan.
 The one on the left is a dorayaki (どらやき), rice ball (おはぎ) and drink set.
 The one on the right is a set with 2 rice balls.
 For rice ball, you can choose sweet red bean (あんこ), sesame (ごま) or soybean powder (きなこ).

-Tami’s is a restaurant serving all vegan food in the colorful American Village.
+Tami’s is a restaurant serving all vegan food in the colourful American Village.
 Located at the complex where the ferris wheel is, it’s a nice place to sit down and have a meal after going through the unique streets in the area.
 I especially enjoy sitting in the outdoor area that looks over the American Village.

 The menu features a decent selection of western dishes.
 You can find burgers, plates, desserts and more.
 Dinner time has a slightly bigger menu.
 The hamburg steak plate has a plant-based steak with sweet teriyaki sauce.
 The texture is slightly soft and the potion is rather small.
 The soft serve ice cream and brownie are nice but the brownie is a bit dry.

 One unfortunate thing at the time of visit is that there is a fish in a water dispenser.
 A weird site of a vegan restaurant that promotes cruelty-free food.

 This cafe near the American Village has a decent range of clearly marked vegan options, including curry, lasagna, desserts and more.

 This cafe is on the second floor.
 Don’t confuse the similarly named R Cafe on the first floor of the same building